EvanDaley/webcam-posture-tracker/README.md

 # PostureTracker

-Capture pose data through the webcam with TensorFlow and OpenPose.
-I'm also requiring Google OAuth Sign-in so that we can save the pose data to firestore and then retreive it with the sister apps for alerting and reporting (in progress).
+Capture pose data through the webcam with TensorFlow and OpenPose; post it to firestore for later use.

 Demo: https://evandaley.github.io/webcam-posture-tracker/